telekom-mms/Automated-Ansible-Role-Documentation/tests/fixtures/roles/minimum/README.md

 <!-- BEGIN_ANSIBLE_DOCS -->
-Ansible Role: Role001
+Ansible Role: Minimum
 =========

-Tests basic rendering of documentation
+Test role with a minimum mount of metadata

 Tags: